42atomys/dns-updater/README.md

 ## Usage

-To use it, its really simple (2 steps)
+To use it, its really simple (3 steps)

+You can use official Docker image : `atomys/dns-updater` (https://hub.docker.com/r/atomys/dns-updater) to test it or install it un your servers or Kubernetes Clusters.
+You can found an example to deploy this program on a Kubernetes cluster on the `examples/kubernetes` folder.

 ### Step 1 : Configure your updater.yaml
 In config folder, edit the updater.yaml